rserranon/open-bitcoin-finance-framework/content/_index.md

 **Themes**:

-- Redefining the role of CFOs in a post-sovereign world
+- The evolving role of CFOs in a post-sovereign world
-- Bitcoin as a reserve, benchmark, and macro hedge
+- Bitcoin as a reserve asset, benchmark, and macro hedge
 - Financial strategy for a dual-monetary future